☙ Japanese Cartoon & Comics ❧

 By the master Katsuhiro Otomo.
 A cyberpunk classic that influenced generations of anime and sci-fi.
 Set in a post-apocalyptic Neo-Tokyo, it follows a biker gang who get involved in a secret military project.
 The Akira manga ran from 1982 to 1990 and is a fantastic piece of history, with an immense world building and just marvelous artwork, but it was the 1988 movie that really shook the world, and opened the West to the Japanese animation invasion.

-Akira the movie is a masterpiece in every way, from the sheer scale of parallax backgrounds and frames, with fluid and vivid animation rarely seems, small details as face animations being created after the voice-actors work, to its superb directing and iconic scenes and imagery that are cemented in pop culture and cinema history.
+Akira the movie is a masterpiece in every way.
+From the sheer scale of parallax backgrounds and frames, with fluid and vivid animation rarely seems, small details as face animations being created after the voice-actors work, to its superb directing and iconic scenes and imagery that are cemented in pop culture and cinema history.
 Akira is a landmark, but also a damn fun and compelling story in an immersive world of neon lights, urban decay and social unrest.

 [I will comment on the games when the section is ready]